 Keller can combine our micropile technology with one or more of our other ground modification techniques to meet unique or complex project requirements cost-effectively and efficiently.
 Lines of micropiles spanned by wooden lagging can be ideal where excavation walls are required in low headroom and other confined areas.
 Post-grouting within the bond length can increase frictional forces with surrounding soils and achieve greater capacity.
 Micropiles can serve to “stitch” the soil together within predicted shear zones to enhance mass stability.
 In liquefiable profiles, micropiles can transfer loads to competent bearing strata to follow seismic design requirements.

-The finished micropile (minipile) resists compressive, uplift/tension, and lateral loads and is typically load tested in accordance with ASTM D 1143 (compressive), ASTM D 3689 (uplift/tension), and ASTM D 3966 (lateral).
+The finished micropile (mini pile) resists compressive, uplift/tension, and lateral loads and is typically load tested following ASTM D 1143 (compressive), ASTM D 3689 (uplift/tension), and ASTM D 3966 (lateral).
 Capacities vary depending on the micropile size and subsurface profile.
-Allowable micropile compressive capacities of more than 500 tons have been achieved.
+Allowable compressive capacities of more than 500 tons have been achieved.